GriffinPlus/dotnet-libs-logging/README.md

 ## Overview

-The *Griffin+* logging subsystem is a simple, but modular extensible logging facility that focusses on applications built on the .NET framework.
-It addresses many issues that have arised during multiple years of developing .NET libraries and applications.
-The logging subsystem is part of the *Griffin+* library suite and used in other *Griffin+* projects to channelize and process log message streams.
-Nevertheless the logging subsystem can be used in other projects as well as it does not have any dependencies that would clutter other projects.
+*Griffin+ Logging* is a simple, but modular extensible logging facility that focusses on applications built on the .NET framework.
+It addresses many issues that have arised during multiple years of developing .NET libraries and applications. *Griffin+ Logging* is part of the *Griffin+* library suite and used in other *Griffin+* projects to channelize and process log message streams.
+Nevertheless *Griffin+ Logging* can be used in other projects as well as it does not have any dependencies that would clutter other projects.

 ## Supported Platforms

-The logging subsystem is entirely written in .NET Standard 2.0.
+The logging subsystem is entirely written in C# using .NET Standard 2.0.

 Therefore it should work on the following platforms (or higher):
 - .NET Framework 4.6.1